KnowOneActual/bulletproof-video-playback/LINUX_PORT_SUMMARY.md

 ## Key Design Decisions

 ### 1. **No Python Requirement**
-Use case: Users on machines they don't own (servers, borrowed systems, theater tech boxes) often can't install Python.
+Use case: Users on machines they don't own (servers, borrowed systems, video playback boxes) often can't install Python.
 **Solution:** Pure Bash + FFmpeg achieves 95% of use cases without dependency hell.

 ### 2. **No ProRes by Default**